25 Discontinued Fast-Food Items You'll Never See Again

 Pizza Hut's Triple Decker Pizza

-Certain things are objectively true: the sky is blue, 2+2=4, and pizza with more cheese is better.
+Certain things are objectively true: The sky is blue, 2+2=4, and pizza with more cheese is better.
 The good folks at Pizza Hut know this, which is why they stuffed as much cheese into this multi-layered pizza as they possibly could.
-Part of the late nineties boom of novelty fast food items, the Triple Decker secured a permanent place in customers’ hearts.
-Over twenty years after its launch, a Facebook fan page still pays homage to the legendary pie.
+Part of the late '90s boom of novelty fast food items, the Triple Decker secured a permanent place in customers' hearts.
+Over 20 years after its launch, a Facebook fan page still pays homage to the legendary pie.

 Taco Bell's Waffle Taco

 Do you like tacos?
-The answer to that question is surprisingly irrelevant to whether you’d like Taco Bell’s Waffle Taco.
-This foray into breakfast foods is a full diner breakfast wrapped in one convenient package.
-It was launched in 2014 and nixed in 2015 in favor of the Biscuit Taco, your run of the mill egg and sausage breakfast sandwich curved into a taco-shaped novelty biscuit.
-When the breakfast-savvy public realized that curving a biscuit doesn’t make it any tastier, they launched a full-fledged Change.org campaign to restore the Waffle Taco to the menu.
+The answer to that question was surprisingly irrelevant when it came to Taco Bell's Waffle Taco.
+This foray into breakfast foods was a full diner breakfast wrapped in one convenient package.
+It was launched in 2014 and nixed in 2015 in favor of the Biscuit Taco, your run-of-the-mill egg and sausage breakfast sandwich curved into a taco-shaped novelty biscuit.
+However, this item didn't last long either and was cut from menus within a year.

 Sonic's French Toaster

-Two massive slices of French toast, eggs, and bacon or sausage.
-This breakfast of champions was introduced in 2015 but, inexplicably, Sonic chose to replace it with the clearly inferior Breakfast Toaster.
-This sandwich removes the best part—French toast—and replaces it with Texas toast, losing the sweet-savory combo that devotees loved.
-But don’t listen to me; take it from a guy who drove 20 miles just to get one.
+This sandwich included two massive slices of French toast, eggs, and bacon or sausage.
+The item was introduced as a limited-time item in 2015 but, inexplicably, Sonic chose to replace it with the Breakfast Toaster.
+This sandwich removed the best part—the French toast—and replaced it with Texas toast, losing the sweet-savory combo that devotees loved.

-You may not be terribly concerned about what sauce you eat your McNuggets with, but there are at least 25,000 people out there that think you need to get your priorities straight.
-That’s the number of signatures on a Change.org petition devoted to bringing back the McDonald’s Szechuan sauce.
-For reference, roughly the same number of people rallied behind this petition for net neutrality, but who’s counting?
+You may not be concerned about what sauce you eat your McNuggets with, but there are nearly 45,000 people who think otherwise.
+That's the number of signatures on a 2017 Change.org petition devoted to bringing back McDonald's Szechuan sauce.
+The popular sauce did make a reappearance in 2022, but sadly for fans, that was only for a limited time.

 Burger King's Cini-Minis

-In the late nineties Burger King started an unlikely turf war with Cinnabon, introducing their response to the famous pastries with their own Cini-Minis.
-These were delectable, miniature rolls of sugary, gooey tastiness, and they were a hit among fans of the King.
-One Change.org petitioner’s pain is still very real: “Cini-Minis were a large part of my childhood and Burger King chicken-stripped them away from me like the jesters they are.”
+In the late '90s, Burger King started an unlikely turf war with Cinnabon, introducing its response to the famous pastries.
+Cini-Minis were delectable, miniature rolls of sugary, gooey tastiness, and they were a hit among fans of the King.
+One Change.org petitioner's pain is still very real: "Cini-Minis were a large part of my childhood, and Burger King chicken-stripped them away from me."

-Fast food isn’t always about the taste—it’s about convenience and choice.
-That’s where the fans of McDonald’s Salad Shakers come in.
-Yes, this is an iceberg lettuce salad in a plastic cup, but there’s no accounting for taste so it has a Facebook group dedicated to bringing it back.
-Here’s the core of their argument: “This was a revolutionary way for the fast food giant to sell healthy, nutritious food in a convenient, portable way with almost no mess.”
+Fast food isn't always about the taste—it's about convenience and choice.
+That's where the fans of McDonald's Salad Shakers—which were discontinued in 2003—come in.
+The novelty of the plastic cup alone led to a Facebook group of fans dedicated to bringing it back.
+Here's the core of their argument: "This was a revolutionary way for the fast-food giant to sell healthy, nutritious food in a convenient, portable way with almost no mess."
+Taste aside, they make a good point.

 McDonald's Beef Tallow Fries

-While vegetarians rejoiced when McDonald’s switched from using beef fat to vegetable oil for their French fries, not everyone was pleased.
-As numerous sources have noted, it’s not your imagination that the fries tasted better when you were a kid.
-The switch in the early nineties still has people riled up more than twenty years later.
-The vegetable oil fries lack the savory flavor of old, but never fear—if you’re really committed, you can whip up a homemade batch of beef-fat-fried goodness.
+While vegetarians rejoiced when McDonald's switched from using beef fat to vegetable oil for their French fries in 1990, not everyone was pleased.
+As numerous sources have noted, it's not your imagination that the fries tasted better when you were a kid.
+The switch in the early '90s still has people riled up after all these years.
+The vegetable oil fries lack the savory flavor of old, but never fear—if you're committed, you can whip up a homemade batch of beef fat-fried goodness.

 Burger King's Crown-Shaped Nuggets